 Are your whites not so brilliant anymore?
-Your clothes wearing out too soon?
+Your darks and colours dulling?
+Clothes wearing out too soon?
 It could be because of how you’re washing and drying them.

 Help make sure your clothes look pristine and fresh in the summer sun by taking heed of these five laundry no-nos.